-In the ordinary course of doing business, we become subject to claims or proceedings from time to time relating to the purchase, development, and sale of real estate.
+In the ordinary course of doing business, we become subject to claims or proceedings from time to time relating to our business activities including, but not limited to, the purchase, development, and sale of real estate.
 Management believes that these claims include usual obligations incurred by real estate developers and home builders in the normal course of business.
 In the opinion of management, these matters will not have a material effect on our consolidated financial position, results of operations or cash flows.

 We have provided unsecured environmental indemnities to certain lenders.
 In each case, we have performed due diligence on the potential environmental risks including obtaining an independent environmental review from outside environmental consultants.
 These indemnities obligate us to reimburse the guaranteed parties for damages related to environmental matters.
 There is no term or damage limitation on these indemnities; however, if an environmental matter arises, we may have recourse against previous owners.
-Management is not aware of any environmental claims or occurrences and has recorded no reserves for environmental matters at September 30, 2015 and December 31, 2014.
+Management is not aware of any environmental claims or occurrences and has recorded no reserves for environmental matters at March 31, 2016 and December 31, 2015.